gareth-24/capstone/README.md

   - 1:55: Refactor code, add css, add title page and links to pages
   - 2:10: Research differences and benefits of rendering data or website pages server-side vs. using static generation
 * 2:35: Install Vercel for Github and read how to deploy a Next.js App
+* 3:00: Register/Configure a Vercel account and the practice project

 ## Helpful Resources and Links: